Why is it important to be baptised?

 John the Baptist whose message was to prepare the way for Jesus, required baptism as an expression of repentance.
 This was different to Christian baptism which is identification with Jesus Christ in his death and resurrection (Acts 19:1-5).

 Biblical baptism is full immersion in water.
-As we go under the water we are identifying with the death of Christ and by faith, we “die to self” and as we come out of the water, we identify with His resurrection.
+As we go under the water we are identifying with the death of Christ and by faith, we “die to self” and as we come out of the water, we identify with His resurrection and our “new life” in Christ.
 By faith, we are asking Jesus to live His resurrected life through us having washed away our past.

 4 We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.